mixpanel/docs/pages/docs/tracking/reference/data-model.md

 | **Group Profiles** | A group profile is a key/value store that holds state about member of your group.
 Group profiles are joined to Events on your chosen _group key_.
 For example, if you create a new group key for `company_id` your events will be joined on `event.company_id = group_profile.company_id` <br><br> [Learn more about profile properties](/docs/tracking/how-tos/events-and-properties) <br> [Learn more about group analytics](/docs/analysis/advanced/group-analytics) |
 | **Lookup Tables** | A lookup table is a key/value store that holds state about an entity.
 Lookup tables are joined to events (and other profiles) on your chosen join key.
 For example, if you create a lookup table for "Songs" and specify the join key as `song_id`, your events will be joined on `event.song_id = lookup_table.song_id`.<br><br>[Learn more about lookup tables](/docs/tracking/how-tos/lookup-tables) |

+### Event Property vs User Profile Property

+An event property is a detail about an event.
+Event properties are incredibly important, as they provide the necessary context about events to ensure valuable analytics.
+Properties also facilitate the dissection of data, allowing for more detailed insight into event-driven data.
+Once tracked, events and their properties are immutable, meaning they cannot be changed.

+Profile Properties give you detail about a certain user overall.
+In other words, Profile Properties describe your users as they exist in this moment.
+A user profile property could be a static value, such as a first name, or be something more likely to change, like the date of last login or the number of songs a user has played.

+For example, while an Event Property or Super Property tells you whether a user had a paid or free account over time when a user did specific actions, a Profile Property would simply show you currently if they are paid or free.

 ## Example

 Imagine you work on a music streaming product and you want to answer questions like: